HamiYasir/THREADS/README.md

 ### DEPLOYMENT

-This app has yet to be deployed :/
+This app has been deployed at https://threads24.netlify.app/

+You can check it out there.
+Enjoy :)